Pied Flycatcher Photography Hide

 A Wild Intrigue guide will meet you on arrival to provide handy tips and advice to make the most of your time in the hide, they will also walk you up to the hide.

-Session timings and the parking location will be provided via email upon booking.
+Exact session timings (usually between 08:30am and 10am start time and a 4pm finish) and the parking location will be provided via email upon booking.

 A toilet is available for use at the car park, there are no toilets at the hide itself.

 A contact system will be in place at the hide, once you are walked in, you will have to let you Wild Intrigue guide know when you wish to leave to prevent disturbance to the Pied Flycatchers and other wildlife.